Gabritorre/uni/year1/calcolo1/2022-09-19_Insiemistica.md

 $A \cup B = A \iff B \subseteq A$
 ![](https://i.ibb.co/qJR6KfM/unione-contenuta.png)
-Quando è presente il simbolo "se e solo se" ($\iff$) bisogna dimostrare l'affermazione in entrambe i versi:
+Quando è presente il simbolo "se e solo se" $( \iff )$ bisogna dimostrare l'affermazione in entrambe i versi:
 1. $A \cup B = A \implies B \subseteq A$
 2. $B \subseteq A \implies B \cup A = A$

 <hr>

 1. Sappiamo che $A \cup B = A$ è verificata.
-2.

 Prendiamo un $b \in B$ e supponiamo per assurdo che $b \notin A$.
 Questo non è possibile perché $b$ deve appartenere all'unione di $A$ e $B$ che sappiano essere uguale ad $A$.

 Quindi $\forall b \in B \implies b \in A$, cioè ogni elemento di B deve essere anche elemento di A perciò $B \subseteq A$

-3. Sappiamo che $B \subseteq A$ è verificata.
+2. Sappiamo che $B \subseteq A$ è verificata.
-4.

 $A \cup B = A$ significa che $A \cup B \subseteq A$ e $A \subseteq A \cup B$ cioè l'unione di $A$ e $B$ è contenuta in $A$ e $A$ contiene l'unione di $A$ e $B$.

 Prendiamo un $x$ appartenente all'unione di $A$ e $B$ quindi $x \in A \lor x \in B$ ma dato che $B$ è contenuto in A allora $x \in A$.